 The less hydraulic a lime is, the more it will flex and move with a building.
 Timber structures therefore need a more flexible and breathable lime.

-How much damp will the mortar have to cope with?
+How much damp will the lime mortar have to cope with?

 Lime putty or hemp lime mixes should be used with caution in houses where damp is a problem.
 (N.B. if a wall is permanently very damp, a putty mix may never set.)
 Low suction backgrounds (hard stone or blue bricks etc) and damp cool weather also make the use of lime putty very slow, consider using Lime Green Duro or Ultra instead in these situations.